Professor Sir Paul Collier is Professor of Economics and Public Policy at the Blavatnik School as well as director of the International Growth Centre.

 If rational, individual choice was the sole motivation behind people’s choice, why countries which had honest, democratic elections – for example as Iraq with President Maliki and Egypt with President Morsi – have not enjoyed social peace nor good economic management?

-“Recently, interchanges between social psychology and economics have broadened what is accepted as rational behavior.
+“Recently, interchanges between social psychology and economics have broadened what is accepted as rational behaviour.
 Culture can provide a fresh framework with different motivations and other-regarding values – such as esteem, fairness, hatred – and narratives that can influence expected behaviours.”

 Take a core state function – taxation.
 A functional modern state is built on an effective tax system.
 The International Monetary Fund has asked African governments to adopt VAT, however this has resulted in a loss of revenue in several countries.
 To understand why, it’s important to understand the psychology of tax inspectors.
 A tax inspector can choose to enforce VAT legislation, thereby raising money for the government, or to sell fake VAT receipts – and this is where culture, in the form of internalised norms of integrity and trust, comes into play and can determine the efficiency – or dysfunctionality – of a public service agency, and – on a larger scale – of an entire country.